COVID-19 vaccination site opens at Old North Church in Boston

 Residents looking to reserve an appointment can call 617-724-8725 for the North End location and 857-238-1141 for the Charlestown location.
 They will then be prompted to leave a message with their information and a patient service representative will call back to schedule an appointment.

-The North End site will be opened on Tuesdays from 2 p.m. to 6 p.m., Thursdays from 2 p.m. to 6 p.m., and Saturdays from 9 a.m. to 4 p.m.
+The North End site will be opened on Tuesdays and Thursdays from 2 p.m. to 6 p.m., and Saturdays from 9 a.m. to 4 p.m.

 The Charlestown site at 15 Tufts St. will run a schedule based on need and vaccine availability.